postmanlabs/labs-docs/src/pages/docs/sending-requests/capturing-request-data/interceptor.md

 **Note:**

 * To run the script depending on your OS, you may need to double-click or execute the installer script in a shell.
-Users on MacOS or Windows may see a security warning.
-For example, to override the security on MacOS, you may need to right-click the file and select **Open**.
+Users on macOS or Windows may see a security warning.
+For example, to override the security on macOS, you may need to right-click the file and select **Open**.

 * If you have installed Postman app with snap (on Linux machines), Interceptor will not connect and you must reinstall the Postman app outside of snap.